chrootlogin/docker-nextcloud/README.md

 When you run the container it will sync the Nextcloud bundled apps with your persistent data folder.
 If Nextcloud was updated or runs the first time it will have to sync much data.

-**Why you don't use PHP 7?**
+**Why don't you use PHP 7?**

-At the moment, there is no stable version of PHP 7 in Alpine Linux.
-When there will be stable packages I will upgrade.
+At present, there is no stable version of PHP 7 in Alpine Linux.
+I will upgrade it, when there will be stable packages.

 ## Contribution